bryanwayb/js-html/README.md

 ```

 Notice that I used `jshtml`, but the help says `js-html`.
 You can use both as they are both registered to the same command.
-This was done to since the project name is registered as `js-html`, but refered to as `jshtml`.
+This was done to since the project name is registered as `js-html`, but referred to as `jshtml`.

 ****
 How It Works